Prescott, Cowboys celebrate with 56-14 rout of Washington

 Taylor Heinicke, making a second consecutive start against Dallas after missing the game in between because of COVID-19, gave up Trevon Diggs’ NFL-leading 11th interception on the first offensive play for Washington, which was playing five days after a coronavirus-delayed loss to Philadelphia.

-The Dallas offense took it from there, recording 389 yards before halftime as Prescott broke out of a slump by completing 22 of his first 25 passes and finishing with the most yards passing in a first half in his career with 321.
+The Dallas offense took it from there, recording 389 yards before halftime as Prescott ended a run of mediocre showings by completing 22 of his first 25 passes and finishing with the most yards in a first half in his career with 321.
 He was 28 of 39 for 330 yards when he left for good in the third quarter.

+”I thought he was in total control,” coach Mike McCarthy said. ”His numbers in the first half reflect that.
+Had some shot opportunities, was patient with the checkdowns.
+I really like the way he played tonight.”

 The Cowboys were already up 14-0 late in the first quarter when Lawrence, a defensive end, deflected Heinicke’s pass with his right hand, corralled the ball and rumbled down the left sideline 40 yards for a TD.